Stretching at your Desk or Computer

 What to Stretch?

-Below are a few stretches that can be performed in a seated position that will help to relieve tension around the shoulders, neck and upper back.
-The following stretches should be held for about 15 to 20 seconds and then repeated 2 to 4 times.
+Below are a few stretches that can be performed in a seated or standing position, which will help to relieve tension around your shoulders, neck and upper back.
+The following stretches should be held for at least 20 to 30 seconds and then repeated 2 to 4 times.

 Sitting Neck Flexion Stretch: While sitting on a chair, cross your arms over and hang on to the chair between your legs.
 Let your head fall forward and then lean backwards.